tariqdaouda/Mariana/README.rst

 Visualizing graphs
 ==================

-To get a DOT format representation of your code:
+To get a DOT format representation of your network:

 .. code:: python